“I want to show that people need not be limited by physical handicaps as long as they are not disabled in spirit.”

 Dr. Stephen Hawking

 Thereof, our efforts over the last 10 years were marked by an event in Nairobi on Friday, November 23, 2018.
 During this event, we launched the Orbit Reader 20.
-The project was supported by Google in addition to a nationwide White Cane campaign in partnership with Safaricom Limited.
+The project was supported by Google and a nationwide White Cane campaign in partnership with Safaricom Limited.
 There was a panel discussion on the impact of technology in education and employment of persons with visual impairment.

-This year we have partnered with well-wishers to donate more than 120 Braille machines to various schools in Kenya, Uganda, and Malawi.
-These tools have significantly reduced the learner to Braille machine ratio which now stands at 1:3.
+This year, we have partnered with well-wishers to donate more than 120 Braille machines to various schools in Kenya, Uganda, and Malawi.
+Moreover, these tools have significantly reduced the learner to Braille machine ratio which now stands at 1:3.

 ….every three learners share one Braille machine.

 We have had generous donation and support from the following corporate organizations and individual philanthropists: Safaricom Foundation; Unilever East Africa; Standard Chartered Bank; TATA Africa Holdings; Safepak; Total Kenya Limited; Mosound Events; Sumaria Industries Limited; Laugh Industry Limited; Apex Porter Noveli; Sauti Sol Entertainment; Allpack Industries Limited; Free the Children; Leena Nair; Justin Apsey; Anne Eriksson; Orvando Ferreira; Stella Atela; Salome Nderitu; Betty Maina; Grace Oluoch; Joyce Wanjiru Githiga; Arijit Mukherjee; Joseph Sunday; Salome Nderitu; Ruth Mwangangi; C.D.
 Glin; Myriam Assa Sidibe.

-In order to monitor the Braille machines in schools for the maintenance and progress of users, the machines are assigned to specific learners recorded in our database by name and serial numbers.
+We monitor the Braille machines in schools for the maintenance and progress of users.
+The machines are assigned to specific learners recorded in our database by name and serial numbers.

-Looking into the future where blind /visual and impaired learners can access education and opportunities, KBTA is piloting the Orbit Reader 20.
-This is a new low-cost Braille Note-taker & reader targeting children in rural, inclusive classes with no access to learning tools.
-The Orbit Reader ensures that blind learners will have equal access to textbooks and supplementary reading material that their sighted peers in the same classroom have.
+We are looking into the future where blind /visual and impaired learners can access education and opportunities.
+KBTA is piloting the Orbit Reader 20.
+This is a new low-cost Braille Note-taker and reader.
+In addition, it targets children in rural, inclusive classes with no access to learning tools.
+The Orbit Reader ensures that blind learners will have equal access to textbooks and supplementary reading material, that their sighted peers in the same classroom have.